 Get the device's Client ID by using

 spFinderRefer to the device's user manual to connect your device with spFinder.
-Normally just plug the LAN cable into a Sollae device and then Search it in your Local network.
+Normally just plug the LAN cable into a Sollae device and then Search for it on your Local network.

-From spFinder window, select the Sollae device you wish to register.
+From the spFinder window, select the Sollae device you wish to register.

 Navigate to the Security tab and copy the device's Client ID.